Former MLA on his slain sibling Bobbie McKee: 'He was just a genuine kind-hearted brother'

-Former MLA on his slain sibling Bobbie McKee: 'He was just a genuine kind-hearted brother - he and his wife did everything together'
+Former MLA on his brother Bobbie McKee: 'He was just a genuine kind-hearted brother - he and his wife did everything together'

 and live on Freeview channel 276

-Harold McKee was speaking as the Co Down town comes to terms with the loss of the 69-year-old father in what police believe was an act of murder.
+Harold McKee was speaking as the town comes to terms with the loss of the 69-year-old father in what police believe was an act of murder.

 Bobbie was an Orangeman, an active member of Mourne Presbyterian Church, and had been a leader in the Boys’ Brigade.

-Maynard Hanna, a unionist stalwart of the town and fellow Orangeman (Roden LOL 1943, just to the north of Kilkeel) was also a member of the same church, and was also aged 69.

-He died of natural causes on March 9 and his funeral was held there on March 12.

-The funeral details for Bobbie McKee had not been released at time of writing.
+The funeral details for Mr McKee had not been released at time of writing.

 It is understood that his wife Yvonne, who was also hurt in the same incident last Thursday, is recovering in hospital and wants to be able to attend the service.